-I did my undergraduate and postgraduate degrees in Oxford, and held lectureships during that period at Jesus College (2010) and at Magdalen College (2012-13); I then taught Greek literature and language at Merton College as the Leventis Research Fellow in Ancient Greek (2013-17).
-After a year at the University of Birmingham as Teaching Fellow in Greek History and Language (2017-18), I returned to Oxford as a Departmental Lecturer in the Classics Faculty, in association first with St Hugh’s College (2018-19) and then with LMH, where I acted as the organizing tutor for Classics and its joint schools for two years (covering Dr Amin Benaissa’s leave) before beginning my current role in autumn 2021.
+I was an undergraduate and postgraduate in Oxford, and held lectureships during that time at Jesus College (2010) and at Magdalen College (2012-13); I then taught ancient Greek literature and language at Merton College as the Leventis Research Fellow in Ancient Greek (2013-17).
+After a year at the University of Birmingham as a Teaching Fellow in Classical Greek History and Language (2017-18), I returned to Oxford as a Departmental Lecturer in the Classics Faculty in association with St Hugh’s College (2018-19), then with LMH (2019-21), and then with St Hugh’s again (2021-22), in conjunction with a Stipendiary Lectureship (in Latin) at LMH.
+I am currently the organizing tutor for the languages and literature side of Classics at LMH.

 My research focuses on Greek and Roman rhetorical prose literature, especially the surviving political oratory of democratic Athens.
 My first book, The Rhetoric of the Past in Demosthenes and Aeschines: Oratory, History, and Politics in Classical Athens (OUP, 2020) looks at how the two prominent fourth-century Athenian politicians in the title deployed examples from, and ideas about, Athens’s past to persuade mass citizen audiences in the city’s lawcourts and political Assembly.

 I am also very interested in genres with which oratory has close relationships, especially comedy and historiography: my next book project examines the ways that classical Athenian comedy and oratory interacted.
 Virtually any developments in the study of fifth- and especially fourth-century Greece tend to interest me, though, and I enjoy trying to keep abreast when I can (and for teaching purposes) of developments in research (including archaeological research) on mainland Greek states beyond Athens.